 Add the brown sugar and sugar and cream for 2-3 minutes.

 Then add the egg and vanilla and mix until well combined and creamy.

 Add the flour mixture and mix just until incorporated.

 Then stir in the toasted pecans and chocolate chips to incorporate, if used.
-The dough will be slightly sticky (depending on the absorption rate of the flour).
 Cover and chill for 2 hours or up to 2 days.

 Allow the dough to come to room temperature for 15-30 minutes until it is a soft and spoonable dough.
 Then scoop balls of cookie dough,...

 I wrote a thorough guide on how to make cookies where questions like why cookies turn out flat, don't spread, turn out hard, or how chilling affects the taste and texture are answered.
 I also share mistakes to avoid and tips for success.
 So whatever your question, check out my how to make cookies post and find the answer.
 If your question is still not answered, simply leave a comment below.